MurasakinoNll/WFAT-setup/README.md

 Known Issues

-    Some users have reported issues with Node.js and npm installation.
-If you encounter problems, please try installing them manually and re-run the script.
+    Some issues with Node.js and npm installation are present where running the script twice is neccesary to proceed after npm finishes.
+If you encounter the problem again after using the script multiple times, please try installing them manually then re-runing the script.
-    The script may not work with browsers other than Chrome and Firefox.
     If you encounter any other issues or have questions, feel free to submit an issue on GitHub.

 Contributing